workdaybrains/workdaybrains.github.io/_posts/2022-01-26-workday-xlst-generator-chrome-extension.md

 All you have to do is create a notepad and paste the content and save it as .xslt ❤

 Have you wondered Why this is not Workday out-of-box?
-Probably the developers has huge backlog to clear :D
+Probably the developers have huge backlog to clear :D

 **One last important thing**: This tool works only on the report definition page; if you try to launch the extension on any other page, it will not work.
 The report must be open in read-only, not in edit mode.